DeSciL/Qualtrics/Panel/Panel.md

 |8v2pKycBjrB60e1 | zZEPXySucUcmk2b |
 |...             | ...             |

+Additionally, the prodedure writes out a text file "Survey1-Link.txt" where the access link to the survey is stored.

 #### 7. Submit

-Just submit the codelist together with the HIT Ticket to DeSciL Staff and we are ready to run your survey within 24-48 hours.
+Just submit the codelist and the link file together with the HIT Ticket to DeSciL Staff and we are ready to run your survey within 24-48 hours.

-Contact DeSciL staff for fully unattended code exchange via WebService calls.
-However, this makes only sense, if you have a high number surveys to deploy or if you do real-time gaming.